graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 ### 9. `IVariableVisitorProvider.ValidateArgumentsAsync` added

-The `IVariableVisitorProvider` interface has a new method `ValidateArgumentAsync` that is called during validation.
+The `IVariableVisitorProvider` interface has a new method `ValidateArgumentsAsync` that is called during validation.
 This method is called after all field arguments and directive arguments have been parsed, allowing a validation rule to validate parsed argument values.